olivier-2018/dt-exercises/mooc-object-detection/README.md

 # Activity and Exercise Instructions

 Follow these instructions to run these activities.
+At the end will be instructions to submit the exercise.

 The final exercise counts towards grading and must be submitted for evaluation if you are pursuing the MOOC verified track.